Brand Your eLearning Courses: A Complete Guide to Theming in Slate

 Your navigation layout choice is part of the theme, so it carries through to exports, preview links, and is included when you save or export your theme.

 Setting up your brand once is great.
-Having it apply automatically to every course you create?
+Saving it as a named preset and applying it to any course in two clicks?
 Even better.

 Here's how it works: